 This project was supported by Grant #2016-VA-GX-0027, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice, through the Illinois Criminal Justice Information Authority.
 Points of view or opinions contained within this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice, or the Illinois Criminal Justice Information Authority.

 Those experiencing domestic abuse can contact HOPE of Ogle County 7 days a week/24 hours a day.
 This service is available in most languages.
-Domestic violence advocates are there to listen, offer support and provide information on ways to increase personal safety.
+Our advocates are there to listen, offer support and provide information on ways to increase personal safety.
 Advocates provide information about victim’s rights and about local services that may also be of help.

 HOPE provides temporary emergency shelter for adults and their minor children who are experiencing domestic abuse.
 Safety, shelter, support and goal related services are provided to help individuals make their own choices about the next steps to take.
-Transitional housing is also available by application to families who access our emergency shelter.
+Extended Emergency Shelter is also available by application to families who access our emergency shelter.
 In addition, a local provider offers temporary shelter to family pets whose owners are staying at our shelter.
 They are a boarding and grooming facility that generously assists those who need a safe place for their pets.

-Court advocates are available to assist those experiencing domestic violence, in obtaining court Orders of Protection in Ogle County.
+Court advocates are available to assist those experiencing domestic abuse, in obtaining court Orders of Protection in Ogle County.
 Court advocates provide support and guidance to assist victims through the court process and can provide referrals for legal assistance.